shauryasecondry-dev/demo/README.md

 # demo
-this is repo of learner of Delta placement course
+this is repo of learner of Delta placement course<br>
+yee naya direct git hub commit